Sailboarding And Windsurfing: What Are The Differences?

 A Word That Became Generic: Windsurfer And Windsurfing

-Why are There Different Names for the Same Sport?
+Why Are There Different Names for the Same Sport?

 A Word That Became Generic: Windsurfer And Windsurfing